CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

     fe80::200:5eff:fe00:101 local  00:00:5e:00:01:01
     ...

-Run the NCLU `net show evpn arp-cache vni all` command or the vtysh `show evpn arp-cache vni all` command to examine neighbor entries for all VNIs.
+Run the `net show evpn arp-cache vni all` command to examine neighbor entries for all VNIs.

 ### <span>Examine Remote Router MACs in EVPN</span>

-For symmetric routing, run the NCLU ` net show evpn rmac vni <vni>
+When symmetric routing is deployed, run the ` net show evpn rmac vni
- `command or the vtysh ` show evpn rmac vni <vni>  `command to examine the router MACs corresponding to all remote VTEPs.
+<vni>  `command to examine the router MACs corresponding to all remote
+VTEPs.
 This command is only relevant for a layer 3 VNI:

     cumulus@leaf01:~$ net show evpn rmac vni 104001 Number of Remote RMACs known for this VNI: 3